Patricia Lewsley-Mooney CBE (Chairperson)

 A graduate of Queens’ University and Ulster University, she is a policy and public affairs professional with experience in the public and third sectors across Northern Ireland and the UK.

-In 2017, Katherine was selected by the British Council as one of 50 emerging global policy leaders though the Future Leaders Connect programme for her work in criminal justice and mental health.
+Katherine was selected by the British Council as one of 50 emerging global policy leaders though the Future Leaders Connect programme for her work in criminal justice and mental health.

 Professor John Barry

 John Barry is Professor of Green Political Economy in the School of History, Anthropology, Philosophy and Politics at Queens University Belfast.

 His areas of research and teaching include green moral and political theory; green and heterodox political economy; the social economy; action and engaged research and energy transitions.